A Piece of History

 The rifle was especially chrished by Iranian tribes, who are known to be gun lovers and able shooters.
 A tribesman sharpshooter would settle for nothing less than a Brno.
 Tribal rebels did everything to acquire one of these rifles, and they did get their hands on these in many tribal wars during Reza shah and Mohammad Reza shah's time.
 And probably the tribal chieftains, or khans, did get shipments from foreign sources, to be distributed among their savars (mounted fighters).
 One single event, which contributed to the widespread availability of Brno rifles among the tribes in Iran, was the fall of Reza shah following the invasion of Iran by the Allied forces in 1941.
 At that time the Iranian army, after a short resistance, was almost disbanded and many people, especially tribesmen, got hold of the Brnos left after the soldiers abandoned the barracks.

 There are many stories of the gun's accuracy among the tribes.
 When Dadshah rebelled against the shah's government in Baluchistan in the 1950s, people said that his wife, Bibi Khatoon, who accompanied him in the mountains, at one occasion, took her Brno and shot a bullet right into the barrel of the gun of a poor gendarme who was aiming at her at a long distance.
 Its popularity among Iranian tribes was so much that it was mentioned in some of their songs.
 A version of a well-known Boyer Ahmad song has a refrain that says "Mastom, Mastom, Brno kootah be dastom" (I'm drunk and have a short Brno in my hand).
+In some tribal areas of Iran some poeple even named their daughter 'Brno", to suggest that she is as sublime and good as a Brno rifle.

 For the politically minded intellectuals of 1950s nad 1960s, the rifle was a symbol of the shah's repressive rule.
 It can be seen in the pictures of soldiers attacking house of Dr. Mossageq on the fateful day of 19 August 1953 (the infamous day of the US-British coup d'etas).